THLfi/thldtkk/README.md

 # Virtu configuration

-We assume you have already registered the service via [Virtu resource register](https://virtus.csc.fi/).
+We assume you have already registered the service provider (SP) via [Virtu resource register](https://virtus.csc.fi/).

 To use Virtu you must first enable Spring profile named `virtu`.
 You can do it